Fbada006/GitPlayground/README.md

    --stat to get more details of files changed in each commit --patch for the full diff fo each file for each commit

-2. git rn <filename>
+2. git rm <a fully qualified filename>
+    -Tell git to delete the file

+3. git rm --cached <a fully qualified filename>
-    -Tell git to stop tracking a file
+    -Tell git to stop tracking the file but not delete it

+4. git mv oldName newName
+    -Rename a file with git